dingus221/PRMasterServer/miniircd/README.md

 Latest version of it may be found:
 - https://github.com/Zulan/miniircd

-Including here version with which i tested last time (not necessarily bug free)
+Including here version with which i tested on windows last time (it has a bug which happens when bad crypting variables are inputed, i remember now.
+In latest version its fixed)